 Leena Pasanen started her career as a journalist in 1988 at the Finnish News Agency, first as a reporter and later on as a political commentator from the Parliament house.
 In 1993 she joined YLE, Finnish Broadcasting Company, where she worked as a reporter, political commentator, subeditor and TV presenter for the current affairs magazine programme on YLE TV1.
 After that she was the Head of Documentaries for YLE TV1 in 1999-2000.
 When YLE launched new digital channels, she was chosen as the Head of Programmes responsible for cultural, factual and fiction programmes in YLE Teema, a channel focusing on culture, science and education.
 She stayed with the channel until November 2005, when she started working as the Director of EDN, European Documentary Network in Copenhagen, Denmark.
 In 2008 she returned to YLE in Finland as Coordinator of Programmes and at YLE Fact and Culture and later as Coordinator and Senior Advisor at YLE Media and Customer Relations.
 In 2011 – 2014 she worked in Budapest, Hungary leading the Finnish Institute and also serving as cultural attaché at the Finnish Embassy in Budapest.
 She is currently based in Leipzig, Germany and working as Managing and Artistic Director of DOK Leipzig, the international film festival for documentary and animated film.
 She has been a regular expert, tutor and lecturer at several training programmes, for example EDN, Discovery Campus, EURODOC and Television Business School.
 She was a EURODOC 1999 graduate and a member of the international advisory committee at Hot Docs.
 She has also been a board member of IDFA Forum, INPUT and the Bonnier’s Journalistic Award in Finland and served as a jury member at several international festivals, among others Sundance and IDFA.

-Martina Petrović holds a major in International Relations and a minor in Psychology.
-Martina has gained most of her working experience at the Ministry of Culture, being responsible for various cultural exchange programmes between Croatia and other countries; among many, for the organisation of Croatian film presentation during international film festivals in Berlin and Cannes.
-From 2008, she has been actively involved in the establishment of the Croatian Audiovisual Centre, where she has stayed, after being chosen by the European Commission, as the Head of MEDIA desk Croatia.
-Martina Petrović, as the Head of MEDIA desk Croatia, (today’s Creative Europe Desk – MEDIA Office Croatia) has been actively involved in organising innovative and active presentations/workshops, which have shown ongoing interest in the MEDIA Programmes and are always well perceived with a great number of Croatian, but also European participants.
+Martina Petrović has a major in International Relations and a minor in Psychology.
+Martina has gained most of her working experience at the Ministry of Culture, De- partment for International Cultural Cooperation, being responsible for various cultural exchange programmes between Croatia and other countries; among many activities, she was responsible for the organisation of Croatian film presentation during international film fe- stivals in Berlin and Cannes.
+From 2008, she has been actively involved in establishing the Croatian Audiovi- sual Centre, where she has stayed, after being chosen by the European Commission as the Head of MEDIA Desk Croatia.
+Following immediate and successful re- sults in terms of ensuring the financing by the MEDIA Programme, working thoroughly on the promotion of the Croatian film, resulted in receiving the first Albert Kapović Award by the Croatian Producers Association, given at the opening of Zagreb Film Festival in 2010.
+As the Head of MEDIA Desk Croatia (today’s Creative Europe Desk – MEDIA Office), she has been actively involved in organising innovative and active presenta- tions/workshops – important tools for education and networking – between Croatian but also European film professionals.

 Sanja Ravlić has extensive experience in the audiovisual sector, as a script editor, producer and consultant both in Croatia and the UK.
 In 2007 she joined the core team of the newly founded Croatian Audiovisual Centre, the governing film agency in Croatia.
 From March 2010 to June 2012 she was Head of Development at the Croatian Audiovisual Centre and from January 2013 to January 2015 Head of Co-productions.
 Sanja is Croatia's representative on the Board of Management of Eurimages, Council of Europe's support fund for co-production, distribution and exhibition of European cinematographic works, a member of the European Film Academy and a member of the Programme Council of the Croatian Radiotelevision.